seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 POEditor offers free translation for open source projects, but you are not required to use it.
 You can maintain your translations locally.

-## Managing Translations Using POEditor
+### Managing Translations Using POEditor

-There are 4 commands you will commonly use in working with translations: `translation:extract`, `translation:publish`, `translation:import` and `translation:sync`.
+There are 4 commands you will commonly use in working with translations: `extract:translation`, `publish:translation`, `import:translation` and `sync:translation`.
 You can read more about them on the [CLI](/CLI.md) page.

-When you `init` a new project it will automatically run `translation:install` and `translation:extract`, so your local translatiions in `src/i18n/lang` will be up to date.
+When you `init` a new project it will automatically install the `src/i18n` directory and base translations from the geoprocessing library, and then run `extract:translation` to extract project-specific translation strings.

 ### Setup POEditor as a developer on the SeaSketch team